November 27, 2025

 TL;DR: Guide to Liberty University Nurse Practitioner Clinical Placements and Preceptor Search

-• All placements must be approved by Liberty University School of Nursing to meet advanced practice nursing and APRN licensure standards.
+- All clinical placements are reviewed and approved by Liberty University’s School of Nursing to ensure alignment with advanced practice nursing and APRN licensure standards.

 If you’re like most Liberty University NP students, there’s a moment when you pause your coursework, look at your practicum checklist, and think: How am I supposed to pull all of this together?